NaoY220/cse15l-lab-reports/labReport2.md

             yoshidanaonoMacBook-Pro:~ yoshidanao$ ls /Users/yoshidanao/passId
             /Users/yoshidanao/passId

 <b>2.
-On the command line of the ieng6 machine, run ls with the absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6 using ssh-copy-id, so it should be a path on ieng6's file system).</b>
+On the command line of the `ieng6` machine, run `ls` with the absolute path to the public key for your SSH key for logging into `ieng6` (this is the one you copied to your account on ieng6 using `ssh-copy-id`, so it should be a path on ieng6's file system).</b>

 --> I could not access to the file and also I used `ls` to see what is happening and there are only three documents: `hello.txt  perl5  wavelet`.